nimesh895/nimesh895/README.md

   </a>
 </p>

-Open to code reviews, lab feedback, detection tuning discussions.
+Always open to:
+- Feedback on my labs and write-ups
+- Collaboration on detection rules or SOC projects
+- Discussions about blue team tools and techniques

-Email or issue — let's defend better together! 🛡️🔥
+Feel free to open an issue or send an email — let's build better defenses together! 🛡️🔥

 ---